With a crisp texture, these take on a wedding cookie are filled with the flavors of Christmas. Chocolate and crushed candy canes!

 Preheat the oven to 300 degrees F.

-In a large bowl, combine room temperature butter, ½ cup powdered sugar, and vanilla extract.
+In a large bowl, combine room temperature butter, some of the powdered sugar, and vanilla extract.
 Beat on medium speed until smooth.

 In a medium bowl, whisk together flour and baking powder.